1st Engineer Brigade Soldiers win title of MSCoE Best Squad

 |0

-This work, 1st Engineer Brigade Soldiers win title of MSCoE Best Squad [Image 3 of 3], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Engineer Brigade Soldiers win title of MSCoE Best Squad, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.